094459/hello-world/README.md

 ### Make sure you:
 Keep all documentation and decision making in the open to increase transparancy.
-Avoid 'hallway decisions' Add these within your README.md file or create separate files in your project repository
+Avoid 'hallway decisions' Add these within your README.md file or create separate files in your project repository Add a CHANGELOG.md file to track changes, updates and releases.
+This will also help if you decide to use certain licenses that require this.